- Substance control

 - Health and safety

-Since the establishment of the company, we have focused on the following areas based on the studies inherited from our parent companies:
+Since the establishment of the company, we have focused on the following areas:

-- Substance control for substances with potential issues for recycling or landfills.
+- Substance control for substances with potential issues for production, recycling or landfills.

 - Reduction of the life cycle carbon footprint of our products.